otto-torino/django-baton/README.md

 With this configuration, two (the number of targets) buttons will appear near the `text_it` field, each one opening a modal dialog with the configuration for the target field.
 In this modal you can edit the `words` and `useBulletedList` parameters and perform the summarization that will be inserted in the target field.

+All default fields and CKEDITOR fields are supported, see AI Hooks section below if you need to support other wysiwyg editors.

 ### <a name="ai-image-generation"></a>Image Generation

 Baton provides a new model field and a new image widget which can be used to generate images from text.
 The image field can be used as a normal image field, but also a new button will appear near it.